Glenrock to Guernsey

 Between Casper and Glenrock, US-26 winds along the river, but between Glenrock and Douglas the old road has been replaced by the I-25 freeway.
-A dozen miles east of Glenrock, midway to Douglas, turn off I-25 onto Natural Bridge Road and drive five miles south of the freeway to visit one of Wyoming’s unsung beauty spots, Ayres Natural Bridge, which arches 30 feet above peaceful La Prele Creek, next to a small campground in a pleasant county park.
+Midway to Douglas, 14 mi (22.5 km) east of Glenrock, turn off I-25 onto Natural Bridge Road and drive 5 mi (8 km) south of the freeway to visit one of Wyoming’s unsung beauty spots, Ayres Natural Bridge, which arches 30 ft (9 m) above peaceful La Prele Creek, next to a small campground in a pleasant county park.

 The Wyoming State Fairgrounds, along the river at the west end of Center Street, host a livestock-frenzied fair at the end of August.
 The fairgrounds also feature the year-round Wyoming Pioneer Museum (307/358-9288, Mon.-Fri.
 Oct.-May, Mon.-Sat.
 June-Sept., free), packed full of artifacts from the late 1800s—everything from rifles and a roulette table to fossils and farm implements.
 It also houses a Sioux-style hide tepee made for the movie Dances with Wolves.
 The wilder side of Douglas history is perhaps most vividly apparent in tombstones in the cemetery on the east edge of town at the end of Pine Street, where legendary cattle rustler George Pike is interred beneath an impressive marker that reads, in part: